darryltanzil/unity-ball/README.md

 # Get the coins!

 A simple Unity application I developed circa 2015- the original source code is now missing, but this is the zip of the compiled version.
-This is written in C#, and educated me regarding the basics of game development.
+This is written in C#, and educated me regarding the basics of Unity game development.

 ## Installation